SeanNoe/Inversionson/README.md

 LASIF is mostly an organization tool with some handy api functions for global or regional tomographic problems.
 It has data downloading options, processing functions, waveform vizualisation tools, and is able to compute gradients.

 In the same environment, run
 ```
+conda install numpy=1.24.3
 git clone https://github.com/SeanNoe/LASIF_2.0.git
 cd LASIF_2.0
 git fetch